New Patients (202) 851-7554

 Dental Crowns

-We will place a dental crown on a tooth after a large filling or a root canal procedure.
-Your dentist may also use it on a tooth that has been damaged or cracked.
-Their purpose is to add strength to a weak tooth to prevent further damage.
+After a large filling or root canal procedure, we will place a dental crown on a tooth.
+Your dentist may also use it on a damaged or cracked tooth.
+The purpose of a tooth crown is to add strength to a weak tooth to prevent further damage.
 A tooth crown can also restore a dental implant for patients missing a tooth.

 Dentures & Partials

-Your dentist may suggest dentures or partial denture to replace all or most of your missing teeth.
-They are a series of fake teeth that will replace any number of teeth on an arch.
-A denture can either be removable or fixed with the use of dental implants.
+Your dentist may suggest dentures or partial dentures to replace all or most of your missing teeth.
+Dentures are a series of fake teeth that can replace any number of teeth on an arch.
+They can either be removable or fixed with dental implants.

 Periodontal Therapy